AI-Assisted Research with BookWyrm

 The entire pipeline reduced multi-hour verification work to a few minutes, with the AI producing reviewable, source-backed evidence.

-📕 Read More: AI Driven Citation: Controlling Hallucinations With Concrete Sources
+📕 Read More: AI Driven Citation: Controlling Hallucinations With Concrete Sources and Citation with Big Context Models.

 A robot dragon reading and taking notes on a book.